r-craig73/title_case/readme.md

 #### By Ron Craig (https://github.com/r-craig73) & Anna Marie Cooper (https://github.com/rogueminx)

 ## Description
 #### An Epicodus lesson 02/05/2018: Practice Title case using BDD, create a Ruby method on the `String` class that takes a string of word(s) from the user and returns the string of word(s) in title case.
+There is no input interaction.
+The purpose is to practice BDD principles.

 #### Title Case Specs
 1. The method capitalizes the first letter if there's only one word.